-The Bank in the capacity of collection and processing agent prepares monthly performance reports which are circulated to investors/assignees/rating agencies.
-The securitised pools are continuously monitored and those requiring attention are subjected to specific interventions (e.g. focused collection efforts in affected geographies) to improve their performance.

-The risk assessment of the pools is done continuously by the rating agencies based on ammortisation level, collection efficiency, credit enhancement utilisation levels and credit cover available for balance deal tenor.
-The pools wherein the Bank is an investor, the underlying portfolio is monitored on an ongoing basis for delinquency rates, prepayment rates, available collateral and so on.
+The Bank, in the capacity of collection and processing agent, prepares monthly performance reports which are circulated to investors/assignees/rating agencies and continuously monitors the securitised pool.
+The risk assessment of the pools is done continuously by the rating agencies based on ammortisation level, collection efficiency, credit enhancement utilisation levels and credit cover available for the balance deal tenure.
+The pools, wherein the Bank is an investor, the underlying portfolio is monitored on an ongoing basis for delinquency rates, prepayment rates, available collateral and so on.
 The Bank also performs periodic stress tests for the securitisation exposures.